Skip to Main Content

 (no author)

-FIRST NOTE: Editor/Translator's first & last names, ed./trans., Book Title (City of Publication: Publisher, Year), page numbers.
+FIRST NOTE: Editor/Translator's first & last names, ed./trans., Book Title (Publisher, Year), page numbers.

 SUBSEQUENT NOTES: Editor/Translator's last name, Shortened Book Title, page number.